eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 ## Overview
-This repository contains the scripts for automated end-to-end (E2E) tests for the EUDIW application.
+This repository is dedicated to managing the test procedures for the EUDI Wallet project.
+Both manual and automated functional (UI) tests will be conducted, following the User Stories created by the Analysis team.
+Any additional testing requests will be evaluated on a case-by-case basis, and relevant tests will be conducted accordingly.
 Following the instructions below, you can execute these tests locally and generate test results for further analysis and debugging.

 ## Requirements
 To run the automated tests, ensure your system meets the following requirements:

 - [Maven 3.9.6](https://maven.apache.org/download.cgi) or newer: Apache Maven is a software project management tool.
 It manages the project's build, reporting, and documentation.
 - [Java 17](https://www.oracle.com/java/technologies/javase-jdk17-downloads.html): The programming language used for writing the automation scripts.
 - [Appium 2.4.1](https://github.com/appium/appium/releases/tag/v2.4.1) or newer: An open-source automation testing tool for mobile applications.